Gangs '92: Plot

-With no where else to go, they beg Sam for help.
+With nowhere else to go, they beg Sam for help.
 Sam then delivers HK$500,000 cash to Fu, who refuses to let May go until Kong arrives.
 When Kong scolds Fu for his behavior, Fu kills his boss.
 Fu then forces Officer Fong to frame Sam and the kids for the murder of Kong.
 Now that they are wanted criminals, the kids call Fat Mum out for help.
 During an attack by Fu and his henchman, Pig Kidney, Tung, Fat Mum and her subordinate, Little Wah (Chin Shih-erh) were killed.

 Sam, Lone and May is bent on seeking revenge on Fu.
 Sam gives a call to Officer Fong and lures him into revealing where Fu is hiding.
 Sam, Lone and May arrive to Sha Tin where Sam crashes one of cars of Fu's henchmen down a mountain before fighting Fu and the rest of his henchman.
 Sam eventually graps hold of Fu where he forces Fu to confess his crimes to a tape.
 Fong then arrives with a shotgun and shoots Lone and Fu and killing the latter.
 He then attempts to kill Sam and May until Sam hangs Fong up high with a rope and drops him to his death.